-Congress requires that all members of the electronic media covering news events on Capitol Hill be accredited by the Radio-Television Correspondents Galleries.
+Congress requires that all members of the electronic media covering news events on Capitol Hill be accredited by the House and Senate Radio-Television Correspondents Galleries.

-Gallery credentials are required for news coverage inside the Capitol or on the Capitol grounds.
+Gallery credentials are required for news coverage inside the Capitol or on Capitol grounds.
 Out of town reporters are not eligible for regular membership and should contact the House or Senate Gallery staffs for temporary credentials.
-The House Gallery number is 202-225-5214, and the Senate Gallery number is 202-224-6421.
+The Senate Gallery number is (202) 224-6421.
+The House Gallery number is (202) 225-5214

 Rules of Congress prohibit Gallery members from engaging in lobbying, advertising, publicity or promotion work for any individual, corporation, organization or government.

 Current Members of Congress and the Vice President may be invited to speak in the Senate and House studios.
 Only Members of Congress may be interviewed in the House and Senate Gallery studios, booths and in the Capitol Visitors Center.

 News coverage is regulated by the rules listed below.

 Gallery members must follow the directions of the Gallery staff at all times and are expected to conduct themselves in a professional manner when working in the Senate Gallery workspaces and studios.

 General Coverage Rules

 - Videotaping and stakeouts in the Capitol and the Congressional complex require permission and are prohibited outright in some areas.